OpenLMIS/openlmis-referencedata/README.md

 This will enable debugging for the application, listening on port 5005, which the container has exposed.
 Note that the process starts suspended, so the application will not start up until the debugger has connected.

+### Demo Data
+You can use a standard data set for demonstration purposes.
+To do so, first follow the Quick Start until step 3 is done: https://github.com/OpenLMIS/openlmis-referencedata/blob/master/README.md#quickstart.
+Then, before `gradle bootRun`, use `gradle demoDataSeed`.
+This will generate a sql input file under `./demo-data` directory.

+To insert this data into the database, finish the Quick Start steps, and then outside of container's interactive shell, run:
+`docker exec -i openlmisreferencedata_db_1 psql -Upostgres open_lmis < demo-data/input.sql`